-Student Conduct Records
+Student Conduct Records Retention and Reporting

-In order for OCSI to release information about a student’s disciplinary record to a prospective employer or graduate school, the student must authorize the release of that information in writing.
+In order for OCSI to release information about a student’s conduct record to a prospective employer or graduate school, the student must authorize the release of that information in writing.
 OCSI is notified of the authorization and once it is received, OCSI contacts the student to confirm that the authorization has been received.

 Student Affairs provides the employer or graduate school with a letter that notes the number of violation(s), the specific policy that has been breached with each violation, and the semester(s) in which the violation(s) occurred.

 Students are considered to be in good standing if there is no student conduct record or if they have fulfilled the terms of any outcomes from a policy violation.
 Students are not considered to be in good standing if there are any outstanding outcomes.